russelljjarvis/teiili/docs/scripts/Developing Building Blocks.rst

 Important Notes:

-- When running the network, add the newly generated BB as well as all the sub_blocks the network depends on
+- When running the network, add the newly generated BB as well as all the sub_blocks the network depends on.

 .. code-block:: python
    Net.add(
           test_net,
           test_net.sub_blocks['sub_block_1'],
           test_net.sub_blocks['sub_block_2']